astronomy-commons/lsdb/docs/tutorials/rubin_dp2_release.rst

 ------------------------------------------------------

 The ``object_photoz`` catalog provides photometric-redshift estimates for EDP2 objects.

-..
-Placeholder: describe the photo-z estimator(s), output columns, and any caveats once finalized.
+A full description of the photo-z estimator(s), output columns, and caveats will be provided in the `RTN-124 <https://rtn-124.lsst.io/>`_ technical note.

 .. _edp2-visit-detector: